Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

 \subsection{CNN Architecture Details}

-As summarized in Table~\ref{tab:dropout_comp}, drop-neuron and drop-channel are applicable to general CNNs while the applicability of drop-path and drop-layer are dependent on the detailed CNN architectures.
-To evaluate the effectiveness of the four levels of dropout training mechanisms, we therefore adopt CNN architectures with representative convolutional transformation.
+As discussed in Section~\ref{general_mechanisms}, \dropneuron and \dropchannel are generally applicable to CNNs, while the applicability of \droppath and \droplayer are dependent on CNN architectures.
+To evaluate the effectiveness of these dropout variants, we adopt CNN architectures with representative convolutional transformation.